Rockets overcome Westbrook's 51, take 2-0 lead over Thunder (Apr 19, 2017) | FOX Sports

 Rockets overcome Westbrook’s 51, take 2-0 lead over Thunder (Apr 19, 2017)

-But he shot just 4 for 18 in the fourth quarter as the Rockets clawed back from a double-digit deficit to surge ahead before holding on.
+But he shot just 4 for 18 in the fourth quarter and the Rockets clawed back from a double-digit deficit.

+He was not in the mood to talk about his statistics after the game.

+”I don’t give a (expletive) about the line,” he said before glaring at reporters. ”We lost.”

 Game 3 is Friday night in Oklahoma City.